What is QoS in networking?

-Real-life use case
+Network QoS real-life use case

 To make things a bit clearer, let us take an example of a traffic jam on a highway at rush hour.
 All the drivers sitting in the middle of the jam have one plan – make it to their final destinations.
 And so, at snail’s pace, they keep moving along.

 Then the sound of an ambulance’s siren alerts them to a vehicle that needs to get to its destination more urgently – and ahead of them.
 And so, the drivers move out of what now becomes the ambulance’s “priority queue,” and let it pass.